mcekwonu/ExtensysPlots/README.md

 If you use ```ExtensysPlots``` in your paper/thesis, feel free to add it to the list!

+The following papers used ExtensysPlots:

-1. Muhammad Tauseef Nasir, Michael Chukwuemeka Ekwonu, Javad Abolfazli Esfahani, Kyung Chun Kim, (2021): Performance assessment and multi-objective optimization of an Organic Rankine Cycles and Vapor Compression Cycle Based Combined Cooling, Heating, and Power System, Sustainable Energy Technologies and Assessments.
+ * Muhammad Tauseef Nasir, Michael Chukwuemeka Ekwonu, Javad Abolfazli Esfahani, Kyung Chun Kim, (2021): Performance assessment and multi-objective optimization of an Organic Rankine Cycles and Vapor Compression Cycle Based Combined Cooling, Heating, and Power System, Sustainable Energy Technologies and Assessments.

 ## Citation